alessiomelone/MMI_analisi24/README.md

 ## Contact

-For more information or if you encounter any issues, please open an issue on GitHub or contact the repository admin at alessio.melone@studenti.polito.it.
+For more information or if you encounter any issues, please open an issue on GitHub or contact the repository admin at alessio.melone@studenti.polito.it or the tutor nunzio.licalzi@studenti.polito.it .

 ## Notes
 Only part of the files stored here are created by us.